 Two-Knee Spinal Twist Pose:

 Consuming fiber in your diet improves digestion.
 A high fiber diet can increase the amount of gas in the intestines but its presence in food makes food pass through the intestines faster.
-Thus help to get rid of excess intestinal gas due to irregular or infrequent bowel movements.
+Thus, helping to get rid of excess intestinal gas caused by irregular or infrequent bowel movements.

 Probiotics help to improve your digestive health by increasing the good bacteria in the intestines.
 A study published reported that probiotics can help to get rid of flatulence, bloating, abdominal pain, and distention.

 This is very important.
 If you feel routinely bloated and perhaps have other symptoms like abdominal pain, nausea, vomiting or diarrhea, you should try to get a nearby health facility to get it checked out.
 Sometimes, bloating can be related to some medical conditions.
 Also, doctors can prescribe medications that can help relieve flatulence efficiently.

 - Swollen Lymph Nodes Under Jaw: Causes and Treatment - January 31, 2020